George McManus: Comic strip evolution

 In 1904, McManus created the first American family comic strip, The Newlyweds, about an elegant young couple and their baby Snookums.
 The popularity of the strip prompted the management of The New York American to invite McManus to work for their newspaper.
 He began working for them in 1912.
 Renaming The Newlyweds as Their Only Child, he continued that strip and began other daily strips: Rosie's Beau, Love Affairs of a Mutton Head, Spareribs And Gravy and Bringing Up Father.

 Syndicated internationally by King Features Syndicate, Bringing Up Father achieved great success and was produced by McManus from 1913 until his death, when Vernon Greene and Frank Fletcher replaced him.
 McManus was inspired by The Rising Generation, a musical comedy by William Gill that he had seen as a boy in St. Louis, Missouri's Grand Opera House, where his father was manager.
 In The Rising Generation, Irish-American bricklayer Martin McShayne (played by the fat Irish comedian Billy Barry in the stage production McManus saw) becomes a wealthy contractor, yet his society-minded wife and daughter were ashamed of him and his buddies, prompting McShayne to sneak out to join his pals for poker.
 McManus knew Barry and used him as the basis for his drawings of Jiggs.
 Two years before his death, McManus said that Bringing Up Father had earned him $12,000,000 during his lifetime.

-McManus' wife, the former Florence Bergere, was the model for daughter Nora in Bringing Up Father.
+McManus's wife, the former Florence Bergere, was the model for daughter Nora in Bringing Up Father.
 Zeke Zekley was his assistant on the comic strip from 1935 to 1954.